multiscale/muscle3/docs/source/uncertainty_quantification.rst

 ``parameters_out``, and receive final states on vector port ``states_in``.

 Next, we enter the reuse loop as before, except that we pass ``False`` as an argument, which will be explained shortly.
-We read and check parameters in F_INIT as before, and calculate a set of parameter values using a quasi-random Sobol sequence.
+We read and check settings in F_INIT as before, and calculate a set of parameter values using a quasi-random Sobol sequence.